danieleascione/krusta/ideas.md

 This list tracks key design decisions that need to be finalized:

 -   **Metadata Store**: While the MVP will use an S3-only manifest, should we build an abstraction layer to easily swap to an external coordinator (like DynamoDB) later?
--   **Partitioning Strategy**: How are partitions assigned to agents?
-Static configuration, or a dynamic assignment via a coordinator?
+-   **Sharding Strategy**: How are shards assigned to agents?
+How many shards should be created for a topic?
+Is it a fixed number or can it scale dynamically?
 -   **Publish Protocol Details**: What is the exact retry and backoff strategy for manifest updates under contention?
 -   **Consumer Offset Storage**: Where do consumers store their progress (offsets)?
 Should Krust provide a built-in mechanism (e.g., committing offsets back to a dedicated S3 key), or should consumers manage this themselves (similar to early Kafka versions)?
 -   **API Protocol**: Kafka protocol compatibility vs. a simpler, custom gRPC-based protocol for the MVP?"